Learning Leadership Portfolio

 The Problem

 There was no structured onboarding.
-New employees' first weeks depended entirely on who their manager was and what department they landed in — some felt welcomed and set up for success, others felt dropped in and left to figure it out.
-There was no shared foundation, no cultural orientation, and no systematic way to track readiness before someone was expected to perform.
+New employees' first weeks depended entirely on their manager — some felt set up for success, others felt dropped in.
+No shared foundation, no cultural orientation, no way to track readiness.

-I started by asking the people who had recently lived through it.
-Exit interviews, manager interviews, and new hire surveys surfaced three consistent problems: people didn't understand the organization's bigger mission, they didn't know what was expected of them in the first 90 days, and their manager wasn't sure how to set them up well either.
+Exit interviews, new hire surveys, and manager conversations surfaced three consistent problems: people didn't understand the mission, didn't know what was expected in the first 90 days, and their manager wasn't sure how to set them up either.

 I really felt welcomed on the first day.
 It was just enough of what I needed to get set up and understand the organization without being bombarded.